 What about childcare?

-Figuring out childcare is no easy street for most moms with younger or school-aged kids.
+Figuring out childcare is not easy for most moms with younger children or school-aged kids.
 It takes A LOT of coordination.

 And although it can be difficult, it’s necessary if you want to make your solo travel dreams a reality.